haodong191/matplotlib-challenge/README.md

 # matplotlib-challenge

 All asignements complete.
-Please see three observations in the pymaceuticals_homework.ipynb file.
+Please see three observations in the top of the pymaceuticals_homework.ipynb file.